ohemaag/ali-zmk/README.md

-# ali - 42 key split ergonomic keyboard
+# Ali - 42 key split ergonomic keyboard
 VERY IMPORTANT PLEASE READ ALL

 This is the first keyboard I have ever designed and the first revision of the board.
 There are definitely design elements I’d like to improve and features I'd like to add in a revision 2. :)